 Another disadvantage that we have been able to see in some of the sharp falls, is that it does not hold the peg or its equivalent value to the dollar as perhaps other stablecoins.
 Seeing USDT with a price of 0.95 at the lowest moments, although later with a great fast recovery.
-Although it is at times of high volume and very large declines, the fact that it falls as much as 4-5% and other stablecoins hold up better is also a risk to consider if there are again sharp declines and if USDT will be able to maintain its peg to the dollar.
+Although it is at times of high volume and very large drops, the fact that it falls as much as 4-5% and other stablecoins hold up better is also a risk to consider if there are again sharp drops and if USDT will be able to maintain its peg to the dollar.

-Let’s take a look at the main advantages it can present and the risks TUSD has as stablecoins, so you can get a better idea of its strengths and weaknesses.
+Let’s take a look at the main advantages it can present and the risks BUSD has as stablecoins, so you can get a better idea of its strengths and weaknesses.
 Starting with the good.

 The main advantage of BUSD is the integration with the entire Binance ecosystem.
 Both its Exchange and its network, binance Smart chain, BUSD is a fundamental pillar and very useful in the whole ecosystem.
 With BUSD you will be able to use it both in its Exchange and in the different platforms that are created in its network, and it will not be necessary to use other stablecoins.
 The network effect in Binance and the whole ecosystem around it, is really one of the aspects that have made it so popular.